 Less than 24 hours after pro-Trump insurrectionists stormed the U.S. Capitol building and stalled congressional efforts to certify electoral college votes for President-elect Joe Biden, President Donald Trump awarded the Presidential Medal of Freedom to golfers Annika Sorenstam, Gary Player and the late Babe Zaharias in a closed-door ceremony Thursday.

 The Presidential Medal of Freedom, considered the nation’s highest civilian honor, is awarded by the president “to individuals who have made especially meritorious contributions to the security or national interests of the United States, to world peace, or to cultural or other significant public or private endeavors,” according to the White House.

-Player and Sorenstam were announced recipients in March 2019, but the ceremony was postponed due to the coronavirus pandemic.
+Player and Sorenstam were announced recipients last March, but the ceremony was postponed due to the coronavirus pandemic.

 Sorenstam, a 10-time major champion and eight-time LPGA Player of the Year winner, is regarded as one of the best golfers in history.
 A 2003 Women’s Golf Hall of Fame inductee, her 72 LGPA Tour wins are third-most all-time.